Marnonel6/ROS2_offboard_drone_control/README.md

 ## Pixhawk 6X setup
 - PX4 v1.14 for new Micro XRCE-DDS capabilities
+- NOTE TODO version 1.14 is now a stable version so do not have to build from source anymore update the instructions
 - Build v1.14 instructions [here](https://docs.px4.io/main/en/dev_setup/building_px4.html)

         git clone https://github.com/PX4/PX4-Autopilot.git --recursive